Honoring the Personhood of Brain-Dead Patients: A Delicate Approach

 No one should die alone.

 Nurses have been assisting patients to connect with family members by tablets or mobile phones, or in many cases filling in as surrogate family at the time of death.
 A colleague told me that in her ICU, nurses decided no one would die alone and made sure that one member of the staff was there with the patient.
-And while this was comforting to many families, I know from a […]
+And while this was comforting to many families, I know […]

 Those Special Moments Nurses Sometimes Talk About